 • What do you think the purpose of this infographic is?
 What message is the student trying to convey?

-• What data representations did she use and why do you think she chose them?
+• What data representations did the student choose and why did they choose them?

 Source: translated from En avant, les maths!, 6e année, ML, Données, p.
 14.